tjtg/imap-pushover2/README.md

 ## Requirements

 - Node.js 0.10+
-- NPM packages: imap, mailparser, js-yaml, html-to-text, pushover-notifications, debug
+- NPM packages: imap, mailparser, html-to-text, pushover-notifications, debug

 ## Configuration

-Edit config.yaml with your own settings for the IMAP mail server and Pushover.
+Edit config.json with your own settings for the IMAP mail server and Pushover.
 You'll need to get your own API token and user key from Pushover.

 notify_words sets the priority of different emails (for example, mailing list discussion vs things that should wake you up in the middle of the night).
 In the configuration file, it's expressed as a mapping of strings to [Pushover API priorities](https://pushover.net/api#priority).
 The highest priority found in the email is used for the Pushover message.
 A single space will match any email.